E11111/courseGrade/README.md

 # courseGrade
-Uses a structure tp store data
+Uses a structure to store data